danomation/Discord-Voice-Bot/README.md

 Make 2 bots, add one for your helper-bot, and one for your bot.py bot
 Use this to help you create two bots using the discord developer portal
 https://discordpy.readthedocs.io/en/stable/discord.html
+sign up for openai, elevenlabs openweathermap and google search apis

 # Start
     nohup python3 bot.py &